RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/AlgorithmsRevisited.rst

    :prefix: iter-7-
    :start: 1

+.. index:: algorithm, problem solving

 Algorithms Revisited
 --------------------

-In recent sections, we've explored various algorithm, including Newton's method and the 3n+1 sequence.
-Each of these are processes for solving a specific problem--computing square roots, or generating a sequence of integers according to specified rules.
+In the last section, we explored two algorithms, the 3n+1 sequence and user input for continuing a program.
+Each of these are processes for solving a specific problem --- generating a sequence of integers according to specified rules or conditionally executing a program based on user input.

-It is not easy to define an algorithm.
+It is not always easy to determine what kind of solution is an algorithm.
 It might help to start with something that is not an algorithm.
 When you learned to multiply single-digit numbers, you probably memorized the multiplication table.
 In effect, you memorized 100 specific solutions.
 That kind of knowledge is not algorithmic.